FthrsAnalytics/presentations/Python Integration in PBI/README.md

 ## Usage

-To view the Power BI report, open `R Visuals in Power BI.pbix` with Power BI Desktop.
+To view the Power BI report, open `Python Integration in Power BI.pbix` with Power BI Desktop.
 You will have to update the file_path parameter to reference the location of your source files.

 For the Jupyter Notebooks, ensure you have an appropriate Python environment with necessary libraries installed.